Code-Institute-Submissions/YoannaLa-MacroHeavenDelivery_JuneResub/README.md

 ### **Admin CRUD functionality**

-A user can add meals to the bag
+A user can add meals to the bag and update and remove meals from the bag The admin user can create, read, update and delete the posts and meals.

 ### **Bag**

+The user can add meal to the bag the photo, name and price of the meal.

 A user is able to add, update and remove meals from the bag.